 CBEN340.
 COOPERATIVE EDUCATION.
 1-3 Semester Hr.
+Equivalent with CHEN340,

 Cooperative work/education experience involving employment of a chemical engineering nature in an internship spanning at least one academic semester.
 Prerequisite: none.
 1 to 3 semester hours.
 Repeatable to a maximum of 6 hours.